vmware/vmware-aria-operations-integration-sdk/docs/references/mp-init.md

 ## Prerequisites
 * The [VMware Aria Operations Integration SDK](../get_started.md#installation) is installed, with the virtual environment active.

+???+ note
+    Running `mp-init` as root is not recommended, as this requires some directories to have escalated permissions.

 ## Input

 ### Command-line Arguments